Customising a view

 3. If necessary:

-1. Click on Edit view () again and edit the view even further.
+1. Click on Edit current view to further edit the view.

 2. Allow other users to see the view.